carlos-miller-466/simply-backups/README.md

 # simply_backups

-This is CLI backup application for Unix based machines.
+This is a CLI backup application for Unix based machines.